How to find and exploit information disclosure vulnerabilities

 ~) to the filename or adding a different file extension.
 Requesting a code file using a backup file extension can sometimes allow you to read the contents of the file in the response.

 Once an attacker has access to the source code, this can be a huge step towards being able to identify and exploit additional vulnerabilities that would otherwise be almost impossible.
+One such example is insecure deserialization.
+We'll look at this vulnerability later in a dedicated topic.

 Information disclosure due to insecure configuration